lucask95/mfa-fitbattleparse/README.md

 Parses csv files and outputs formatted markdown comments to an output file.

-Next item to do is to create a script to send a message to a list of users.
+Script to send messages to users broke, so will need to re-implement.